3.4.4 |

 and so on, and equally frequently the reverse, when speaking of

-take care too, of course, not to use derogatory, traditional expressions
+They must take care too, of course, not to use derogatory, traditional

-such as spinster or (meter) maid, and they must not speak
+expressions such as spinster or (meter) maid, and they must

-of "a woman driver" or "a male secretary" unless also speaking of
+not speak of "a woman driver" or "a male secretary" unless also speaking

-"a man driver" and "a female secretary" respectively in the same
+of "a man driver" and "a female secretary" respectively in a similar

-circumstances.
-Moreover, those insisting on gender neutrality in
+Moreover, those insisting on gender neutrality in the language have

-all be male or, for that matter, all female.
-Unfortunately, by
+about would definitely all be male or, for that matter, all female.

-thus rejecting the unneutral use of traditionally masculine
+Unfortunately, by thus rejecting the unneutral use of traditionally

-terms, the irrelevance of the gender distinction itself is not
+masculine terms, the irrelevance of the gender distinction itself

 to consistently use he or she and her or his, and equally